 (Honey Hi in Echo Park, LA has some killer chocolate chip cookies that I have been frequenting lately- do you see that sea salt?!)

-I’m often torn because as a teacher ( I was hired last year as a Teaching Associate Faculty at CSULA to teach in the Kinesiology Dept. in addition to being a full time grad student) and a nutrition educator (working for LAUSD and YMCA of the Foothills) I preach about reducing the amount of refined sugar we intake (mostly soda), lowering our sat. fat, choosing home cooked vs. fast food, etc. where as on Instagram I find myself saying the phrase “well what are ya gonna do about it” in reference to missing a workout or eating that piece of cake or grabbing a burger with friends.
+I’m often torn because as a teacher ( I was hired last year as a Teaching Associate Faculty at CSULA to teach in the Kinesiology Dept. in addition to being a full time grad student) and a nutrition educator (working for LAUSD and YMCA of the Foothills) I speak about being conscious of the amount of refined sugar we intake (mostly soda), lowering our sat. fat, choosing home cooked vs. fast food, etc. where as on Instagram I find myself saying the phrase “well what are ya gonna do about it” in reference to missing workouts or eating that second piece of cake or grabbing a burger with friends.
 I feel like a hypocrite sometimes.

 I took a step back and thought about why I felt this way and realized it was because the two parts of my life- the Instagram Connie vs. teacher Connie- speak to two very different audiences.

-Most of the students I teach frequent fast food 3-5 times a week, overindulge on sugar, choose fried over baked, open more packages than raw foods, and may try fad diets in an effort to drop some pounds without knowing the effects it has on their body.
-So yes, when I suggest eating less refined sugar and opting for home meals it’s to prevent them from getting pre diabetes, diabetes, hypertension, and other weight related diseases because many- not all- are headed in that direction if not there already.
+Many of the students I teach frequent fast food almost every day if not multiple times in a day, drink soda more than they do water, choose fried over baked, open more packages than raw foods, and may try fad diets in an effort to drop some pounds without knowing the effects it has on their body.
+So yes, when I teach about ways to eat less refined sugar and opting for home meals every so often it’s to prevent them from getting pre diabetes, diabetes, hypertension, and other weight related diseases because many- not all- are headed in that direction if not there already.

 You know what these students do better than anyone else though?
 They enjoy their food.
 They celebrate with it, they chill with it, and they don’t obsess over it.
 Some of them even forget to eat and although thats not great for the body it shows it’s not the number one thing on their mind which STRONGLY contrasts some of the individuals you can find on instagram that read labels constantly, talk about ingredients ingredients ingredients, only buy organic, never skip a meal, steer away from eating out because it’s unfamiliar, and end up obsessing more than enjoying.